 First time: 2010H

-This course is for new students in the master program in international relations.
-Students are introduced to each other and at the same time create a foundation for further studies in international relations.
-The course introduces students to the various analytical approaches to international relations, such as liberalism, realism, constructivism and critical theories and basic discussions around epistemology and ontology.
+This course is for new students in the master program in international relations (M-IR).
+Students are introduced to each other and the IR study program.
+The course introduces students to the various analytical approaches to international relations, such as liberalism, realism, constructivism and critical theories, and basic discussions around epistemology and ontology.
 The course design aims to enable students to relate these theories to ongoing events in global politics.
 A key objective is therefore to ensure IR students have the basic knowledge to make their further studies in the subject field of international relations easier and enable more in-depth analyses and discussions through the various other courses in the master program.
 Through compulsory group work students are introduced to each other and teamwork, a working form also important for any future employee.
-Students collaborate on a writing assignment and are thereby also introduced to the NMBU Library, searching for relevant sources and how to reference them.
+Students collaborate on a writing assignment, are introduced to the NMBU Library and the NMBU Writing Centre, and receive further training on searching for relevant academic sources and reference them correctly.

-Through out this four-week intensive course in the August-block, students are also introduced to relevant administrative routines, rules and regulations pertaining to the study program.
+Through out this four-week intensive course in the August-block, students are also introduced to relevant NMBU rules and regulations pertaining to the study program, to the study administration, etc..
 The outline of the international relations program is discussed, in particular the combination of core courses in IR theories and research methods, and the elective courses that can form part of students individual study plan.

 Learning methods include lectures, discussions, group work, oral and written presentations, and consultations with academic advisor.